 Cases considered by the Tribunal may relate to a Complaints Assessment Committee's decision concerning one or more appellants and/or respondents.
 Where that occurs, the outcome of each appeal is recorded separately.
-19 of the appeals against decisions of a Complaints Assessment Committee were dismissed and 14 appeals were upheld.
+In 2018/2019, 19 appeals against decisions of a Complaints Assessment Committee were dismissed and 14 appeals were upheld.